DecisionsDev/odm-docker-kubernetes/azure/README.md

                        --set customization.securitySecretRef=mycompany-secret ibmcharts/ibm-odm-prod --version 20.3.0
 ```

-if you choose to use Entitled Registry for images and to download the Helm chart from IBM's public Helm charts repository [option A above](#option-a---using-the-ibm-entitled-registry-with-your-ibmid), or:
+If you downloaded the PPA archive and prefer to use the Helm chart archive from it [option B above](#option-b---using-the-download-archives-from-ibm-passport-advantage--ppa-):

 ```console
 helm install mycompany --set image.repository=$DOCKER_REGISTRY --set image.pullSecrets=registry-secret \